Garneddwen: Railway Station

 Garneddwen railway station was a station on the former Corris Railway, a narrow gauge railway which ran from Aberllefenni to Machynlleth.
 The station was open from 25 August 1887, until the end of passenger services, in December 1930.
 The Corris Railway closed completely on 20 August 1948, and the track was lifted between Aberllefenni and Corris (through Garneddwen, which lies in the middle) in November 1948.
 The former railway's trackbed at Garneddwen is now an access road for the hamlet.

 Geology

-The hamlet gives its name to the Garnedd-Wen Formation, a thick rock strata that runs from Tywyn to Dinas Mawddwy and was first identified close by the settlement.
+The hamlet gives its name to the Garnedd-Wen Formation, a thick rock stratum that runs from Tywyn to Dinas Mawddwy and was first identified close by the settlement.